|

 January 1944

-Ms LaVelle's movie career
+Ms LaVelle's movie career appears

-in 1946, in which she performs an enchanting dance routine accompanied by the Dick
+1946, in which she performs an enchanting dance routine accompanied by the Dick

 Stabile orchestra.